Alert Source Discuss

 Similar to the regular SSZ Container, StableContainer[N] defines an ordered heterogeneous collection of fields.
 N indicates the potential maximum number of fields to which it can ever grow in the future.
 N MUST be > 0.

-As part of a StableContainer[N], fields of type Optional[T] MAY be defined.
+All fields of a StableContainer[N] MUST be of of type Optional[T].
 Such fields can either represent a present value of SSZ type T, or indicate absence of a value (indicated by None).
 The default value of an Optional[T] is None.

 class Example(StableContainer[32]):